radiantearth/stac-spec/README.md

 implemented in a completely 'static' manner, enabling data publishers to expose their data by simply publishing linked JSON files online.

-## WARNING
+## Stability Note

-The specification is reaching maturity, and the next release will be 1.0-beta1.
-At this point we don't anticipate any major changes, but reserve the right to make them if we get feedback that something just doesn't work.
+This specification has evolved over the past couple years, and is used in production in a variety of deployments.
+It is currently in a 'beta' state, with no major changes anticipated, so implementors can expect that most things will stay fairly stable.
+So at this point we don't anticipate any major changes, but reserve the right to make them if we get feedback that something just doesn't work.
+Which is to say the next couple months are a great time to implement STAC, as your changes will be head.
+After 1.0 our goal is to not change the core in any backwards incompatible way for a very long time, if ever, so that people can build on this until
+JSON is no longer relevant.

 ## Current version and branches